g00dgame/dash-object-detection/README.md

-# Dash Object Detection Application
+# Dash Object Detection Explorer

 This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).